markyharris/bible_clock/README.md

 </ul><p>

 Connect the display screen you plan to use.
 If the display also is a touchscreen, then install the necessary driver and calibrate it.
+Also, as mentioned enable 'VNC' from the Preferences menu on the desktop.

-The development unit built used a 5" touch display that mounted directly to RPi header.
-Then a 90 degree power adapter was needed so the power cord came out the back.
+The development unit built used a 5" touch display that mounted directly to RPi header, so a 90 degree power adapter was needed so the power cord came out the back.

 Build a frame as desired.
+The development unit used a 3d printed case taken from Thingyverse, but a nice wood frame would be nice too.

 Good luck and enjoy.